amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 ### Dravidian Languages

 It is not surprising that there is a kind of consensus among scholars regarding the [third-person](https://www.grammar-monster.com/glossary/third_person.htm) pronominal origins in Dravidian languages.
-Not only is it easy to see how all the third-person [demonstrative](https://en.wikipedia.org/wiki/Demonstrative) pronominal forms can be produced from the demonstrative single vowels, [distal](https://en.wikipedia.org/wiki/Determiner#Distal_demonstratives) `a`, [proximal](https://en.wikipedia.org/wiki/Determiner#Proximal_demonstratives) `i` and the [medial](https://en.wikipedia.org/wiki/Medial#Linguistics) `u`, but also, the simplicity, beauty and the logical consistency of this system may not surprise the native speakers of Dravidian languages only because they have naturally inherited it as part of their mother tongue.
+It is easy to see how all the third-person [demonstrative](https://en.wikipedia.org/wiki/Demonstrative) pronominal forms can be produced from the demonstrative single vowels, [distal](https://en.wikipedia.org/wiki/Determiner#Distal_demonstratives) `a`, [proximal](https://en.wikipedia.org/wiki/Determiner#Proximal_demonstratives) `i` and the [medial](https://en.wikipedia.org/wiki/Medial#Linguistics) `u`.
+The simplicity, beauty and the logical consistency of this system may not surprise the native speakers of Dravidian languages only because they have naturally inherited it as part of their mother tongue.

 All the different third-person demonstrative pronominal forms are produced when grammatical [gender](https://en.wikipedia.org/wiki/Grammatical_gender) and [number](https://en.wikipedia.org/wiki/Grammatical_number) suffixes are appended to these third-person demonstrative pronominal roots.